UMich-BipedLab/cassie_description/README.md

 # cassie_description
-This repository contains the .urdf model of the CASSIE robot from Agility Robotics (no springs or joint limits).
+This repository contains the .urdf model of the CASSIE robot from Agility Robotics.
 It also includes a a way to visualize the robot using ROS and rviz.